minute read

 I arrived in Wadi Musa with a new comrade in tow, another solo traveller I’d met in Amman.
 Together, we decided to spend two days in Petra (with accommodation in Wadi Musa), discovering her innermost secrets and being charmed.
 Two days were enough, in my opinion, to avoid rushing around, becoming overwhelmed by the quantity of beautiful tombs and facades to see.

 The site opens at six am year-round and closes at four pm in winter and six pm in summer.
-Despite the diminution in tourism over the past few years, Petra is still heavily visited.
+Despite a diminution in tourism over the past few years, Petra is still heavily visited.
 For great photographic opportunities, or to simply avoid being trampled, start your visit at 6am.

 Consult the official website for entrance fees and further, more up to date information.